tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 net.ipv4.ip_forward=1
 ```

-__You may now want to copy the files from /var/tmp to your home folder.
+__You may now want to copy the files from `/var/tmp` to your home folder.
 You are going to need them for the next lab.__

 **Acknowledgments**

 Adapted by: Miguel de Oliveira Guerreiro and Nuno Sabino

-Revised by: Pedro Adão, Miguel Pardal